allegro/allegro.tech/_posts/2018-09-28-turnilo-lets-change-the-way-people-explore-big-data.md

     Some of our business users were often exporting visualized data to this most popular spreadsheet application using CSV (comma separated values) export available in Turnilo.
 They faced the problem that even though the exported files could be opened in Excel they were not split into columns and presented as one column instead.
-    This misbehaviour was a result of Microsoft Excel expecting the semicolon as decimal separator instead o the comma.
+    This misbehaviour was a result of Microsoft Excel expecting the semicolon as a column separator instead of the comma.
     In Poland and a few other countries we use the comma as a decimal separator and that would most probably mess with the import.
 We looked for a convenient but still bulletproof solution for our users and we decided to provide TSV (tab separated values)